astrocatalogs/schema/README.md

 # Open Astronomy Catalog Schema v0.1

-This document describes the standard Open Astronomy Catalog (OSC) JSON schema.
+This document describes the standard Open Astronomy Catalog (OAC) JSON schema.

 Each object should be contained with a single JSON file that contains a single object bearing the object's primary name, which when empty represents the minimum readable entry file: